 While you may not want to go heavy-handed on your employees, it may eventually become necessary to say, “If your time isn’t entered, you don’t get paid.”
 One way to accomplish this is by docking paid time off.
 If an employee doesn’t have all 40 hours entered by your firm’s payroll deadline, that employee’s balance of PTO hours can be docked to make up the difference.
 The employee still gets paid but must deal with an unpleasant consequence.

 Do you have employees who “jot” down their time on a notepad or Excel spreadsheet before transferring it to your firm’s official time entry software at some point in the future?
 The reason why your employees first use a notepad is most likely because your time entry software is cumbersome or not user friendly.
 A time entry software solution makes it easy for employees to enter time as they work throughout the week.

 Ask for help from the admin team.

-Before anybody can enter anything into your time entry software, someone has to go into the system to create a new client and that client’s projects.
-Nothing is more frustrating than an employee ready to enter his or her time for the day only to discover that the client or project they worked on doesn’t exist in your time entry software.
+Before anybody can enter anything into your time entry software, someone has to go into the system to create a new client and that clients' projects.
+Nothing is more frustrating than an employee ready to enter his or her time for the day only to discover that the client or project they worked on doesn’t exist in your time entry and project management software.
 An all-star admin team can help keep mundane tasks like time entry humming along.